Learn Elvis Presley Guitar Songs from the 1950s

 It's a fast-paced rock and roll song with a catchy beat, mixing R&B and country styles.
 Elvis sang it with lots of energy.
 The song was released with "Hound Dog" on the other side, which also became very popular.

 "Don't Be Cruel" is seen as an important song in rock history.
 It helped make Elvis a star and shaped his image as an exciting performer.
-The song remains popular and is still considered one of Elvis's best.
+The song remains popular and is still considered one of Elvis's best

-The rhythm on this song is a down down up down up down up and repeat as you play some of the walking bass notes, which I fully explain in the full lesson tutorial.
+With this song I like to use a drop D tuning so I can incorporate some walking bass into the rhythm using the four chords, D, G, Em and A. The rhythm on this song is a down down up down up down up and repeat as you play some of the walking bass notes, which I fully explain in the full lesson tutorial.

 There is no lead work in this song, just straight rhythm.